Haim02/Haim02/README.md

 - 🔭 I’m currently working on **React and Node**
 - 🌱 I’m currently learning **TypeScript**
 - 👯 I’m looking to collaborate on **frontend Dev Proojects**

+ ## About Me
+   I'm a full-stack developer with a focus on React and Redux.
+With a strong foundation in both front-end and back-end technologies, I enjoy building responsive, efficient applications and bringing ideas to life with clean, maintainable code.
+Always eager to learn and improve.